 Holes 17 and 18 bring players back to the lovely wooded area close to the clubhouse, reviving memories of the opening four holes from four hours earlier, and these testing par fours are a great way to complete a round that certainly has its moments at the start, in the middle and at the end.

-As long as you keep expectations in check then you’re bound to really enjoy what’s on offer here.
+As long as you keep expectations in check (as in don't anticipate playing a world class layout, which is a very tall order in continental Europe) then you’re bound to really enjoy what’s on offer here.
 I’ve now visited almost every one of the courses currently listed in the Lisbon & Centre regional listings and Oitavos Dunes is right up there with the best of them.

 The central area of Portugal is a very strong region for quality courses and Oitavos Dunes is one of them and a must play.
 Plenty of excitement, plenty of drama and a course that is so much fun to play.